ShaneSP/chrome_ext/README.md

 ### Functionality
 * Add and remove items on a todo-list.
+* Add items to todo-list from ext. pop-up.

 ### Next Steps
-* Add ability to modify todo-list from ext. pop-up.
 * Research Google Calendar API for dated todo-items.
 * Drag-and-drop reordering
 * Sub-items